Angry Birds: Films

+A second sequel, The Angry Birds Movie 3, was announced on 6 June 2024, with DNEG Animation and Rovio's new parent company Sega Sammy Group producing without the involvement of Sony Pictures.
+The film is scheduled to be released in theatres on 23 December 2026, by Paramount Pictures.

 Merchandise

 Toys

 There have been several toys made from Angry Birds characters.
-The game's official website offers plush versions of the birds and pigs for sale, along with T-shirts featuring the game's logo and characters.
+The game's official website offers stuffed plush versions of the birds and pigs for sale, along with T-shirts featuring the game's logo and characters.
 In May 2011, Mattel released an Angry Birds board game, titled "Angry Birds: Knock on Wood".
 Over 10 million Angry Birds toys have been sold thus far.
 Rovio opened the first official Angry Birds retail store in Helsinki on 11 November 2011 at 11:11 a.m. local time.
 It expects to open its next retail store somewhere in China, considered the game's fastest-growing market.
 Merchandise has been successful, with 45% of Rovio's revenues in 2012 coming from branded merchandise.

-The most notable toys are the Telepods, created by Hasbro.
-These figures are created for Angry Birds Star Wars II, Angry Birds Go!, Angry Birds Stella, and Angry Birds Transformers.
-Telepods use a similar digital toy hybrid concept as Skylanders or Disney Infinity characters, but there is a different technology behind it.
-These are figures used to "teleport" a character of the corresponding figure into the game by scanning a tiny QR code via the device's camera.
+The most notable Angry Birds toy line is Telepods, manufactured by Hasbro.
+Originally created for Angry Birds Star Wars II, Angry Birds Go!, Angry Birds Stella, and Angry Birds Transformers.
+Telepods are a series of toys-to-life figures using a similar digital toy hybrid concept as Skylanders or Disney Infinity characters.
+These are figures used to "teleport" a character of the corresponding figure into the game by scanning a miniature QR code via the device's camera.
 The Telepod platform technology was invented by ReToy, a bMuse company, in partnership with Hasbro.
-Telepods figures are not only for this use, but can also be used with the toy set that comes with the toy, like other Angry Birds board games.

-One of the 2012 New Models for Hot Wheels cars from Mattel is based on the Red, Blue, and Yellow Birds from Angry Birds.
-The package card bears both the Hot Wheels and Angry Birds logo.
+In 2012, Mattel produced Hot Wheels cars based on Angry Birds characters: Red, the Blues, Chuck, and a Minion Pig.

-In 2016, Lego released six sets based on The Angry Birds Movie.
+In 2016, Lego released six construction sets based on The Angry Birds Movie.